 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-Today, medical identity theft is on the rise.
-This unfortunate trend makes your personal information, especially your medical and insurance profile, a hot commodity in the criminal underworld.
-Fraudsters will steal your medical or health insurance information, assume your identity, and attempt to receive care, purchase equipment, get drug prescriptions, or file false medical insurance claims in your name.
+Medical identity theft is particularly insidious because it's harder to detect and can often go unnoticed for years.
+Fraudsters can steal your medical or health insurance information, assume your identity, and attempt to receive care, purchase equipment, get drug prescriptions, or file false medical insurance claims in your name.

 Read on to learn how to prevent or, if necessary, recognize and quickly combat medical identity theft before it negatively impacts your life.
+We also share our top identity theft protection services.

 Why would thieves steal your medical identity?